 Orange County has some of the best cities in America for families.
 When it comes to choosing a home for your family there are many factors to consider.
 Where the children will be raised can heavily impact their upbringing.
-The school, the neighborhood, the city, and even the available activities to do in an area are things that many parents consider.
+The school, the neighborhood, the city, and even the available activities to do nearby are things many parents consider.

 According to one study, out of 334 locations across California, this city ranked number 8.
 The organization looked for areas with more than 20,000 residents that offered the best combination of affordability, quality of schools, family friendly environments, and future growth and prosperity.
 What makes Aliso Viejo even more appealing is that it also makes the list as one of the safest and most affordable areas in the OC.
 Master-planned Aliso Viejo is a suburb that provides clean living and a quiet atmosphere to its residents.

 Aliso Viejo offers families access to over 4,500 acres of natural habitat at Aliso and Wood Canyons Wilderness Park.
 Families can enjoy over 30 miles of hiking and biking trails, explore caves, and spot wildlife and fossils.
 Additionally, the Aliso Viejo Community Association hosts many exciting community events throughout the year including the annual 4th of July event, and outdoor movies and concerts during the spring and summer.

 Irvine is one of the higher-priced cities for families, but it has been ranked as one of the safest cities in the country and the school district is one of the best in the region.
 Students in Irvine score very high on the API (Academic Performance Index) tests.
 This is the third largest city in Orange County with over 270,000 residents, and the colleges located here are UC Irvine and Irvine Community College.
 Irvine Unified School District has received an A+ for an Overall Niche Grade.
-There are currently 33,373 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.
+There are more than 33,000 students in grades K-12, and according to state test scores, 78% of students are proficient in reading and 75% of students are proficient in math.